nextcloud/desktop/doc/installing.rst

   * Don't show redundant directory entries in activity log
   * Remove deleted accounts properly from toolbar
   * File manager integration: Show hidden files as ignored
-  * Ignoring hidden files: Fix glitches when migrating from 1.8
   * Show wizard when last account was deleted
   * Do not sync down new big folders from server without user's consent
   * Integrate Selective Sync into the default UI